t-muraria/agate/content/reminiscence/OJE 1. All The World's A Stage?.md

 ⏻ Gnarlwood spins on a heel, stopping her forward momentum from carrying her right down the stairs, but not approaching the wall herself.

 > [!info] (for our readers)
-> The friendly nickname of 'caster' crosses the broadcast nature of many Armatures with radio elements, and Wish's own instrument on its back in that case: a CRTelecaster.
+> The friendly nickname of 'caster' crosses the mechanical nature of many Armatures with radio elements, and Wish's own instrument on its back in that case: a CRTelecaster.
 The Imp enjoys its shows and music the most, and Echo found the experience of getting nicknamed rather endearing.

 > `Found, no. Noticed, yes.
 Likely the namesake to this place.
 Makes mee wonder what it houses.`